-Being a homeowner often requires a little extra knowledge and research in the area of high finance.
-The more you understand about your home and the mortgage you pay, the easier it will be to sort through your finances and have realistic expectations for your current situation.
-One of the more confusing aspects of home ownership is the notion of mortgage financing vs. refinancing.
-The processes may be similar, but there are some fundamental differences that every homeowner should understand.
+One of the more confusing aspects of homeownership is the notion of mortgage financing vs. refinancing.
+The processes may be similar, but there are some differences.
 A mortgage refers to the loan you’ll take out to purchase the property, while a mortgage refinance is a chance to pay off your original loan with a new loan.
 This allows you to negotiate new terms that work better for your current lifestyle and hopefully lower your payments.

 Types of Mortgage Terms